 Nearly 80% of consumers say that user-generated content highly impacts their purchasing decisions and 66% have been inspired to make a purchase from a new brand after seeing social media images from other customers.

-The Plant Project, the first black-woman owned plant shop in Texas, is using in-store visual merchandising to grow their social media presence and their community.
+The Plant Project, the first black-woman-owned plant shop in Texas, is using in-store visual merchandising to grow its social media presence and its community.

 Hundreds of Instagram users have posted photos of the brand’s in-store visual displays using #theplantproject.